-We don't mean to brag, but we have some marvelous properties in Aldeburgh.
-You can find them in the list below, or if you want to scratch up on your local know how hit “read more”.
+We don't mean to brag, but we have some really lovely properties in Aldeburgh.
+You can find them in the list below, or if you want to find out more about this lovely coastal town, keep reading!

 What can I do in Aldeburgh?

 The busy coastal town of Aldeburgh has lots of activities for people of all ages.
 From the enviable selection of art galleries, bookshops, boutiques and eateries, to the wonderful festivals held throughout the year, Aldeburgh is a destination that's far from sleepy.

 The shingle beach can be enjoyed all year round where you'll find a colourful assortment of small fishing boats waiting for the tide.
 Near to the historic Moot Hall, a boating lake and boules court offers hours of amusement for the whole family.
 Further up the coast towards Thorpeness, you'll find the striking shell sculpture which has become synonymous with Aldeburgh.

 The main stretch of beach, just off Crag Path, allows dogs from October through to April.
 However you'll a fine stretch of beach north of the Wentworth Hotel, which welcomes dogs at any time of year.
 In the summer months, the main stretch of beach runs a seasonal dog ban, but you'll never be too far away from a dog friendly beach in Aldeburgh where you'll be able to have hours of fun with your four-legged friend.

 For more information on things to do and see in the area, click here to visit our Aldeburgh Area Guide.
 This contains lots of useful information on family attractions and walking trails in and around Aldeburgh, villages to explore and a pet-friendly guide to holidays in the area.